GPII/universal/documentation/FlowManager.md

 ### reset

-The reserved GPII key "reset" is to be used with the flow manager login API to reset the computer.
-The API is:
+The reserved GPII key "reset" is used by [the flow manager login API](ResetComputer.md#reset-via-http-request) to reset the computer.

-GET /user/reset/login

 See [Reset Computer Documentation](ResetComputer.md) for more details about the reset workflow.